cutnicace/dedyn-dns01/README.md

+# Big Thanks to Pavel Král for providing the configuration for writing the dm-dns01 provider for Czech DNS provider Domain Master.
+This is an adaption of his program to work with the dedyn api.

-# dm-dns01
+# dedyn-dns01

-This is [Traefik](https://traefik.io/) ACME exec provider for Czech DNS provider [Domain Master](https://www.domainmaster.cz/).
+This is [Traefik](https://traefik.io/) ACME exec provider for German DNS provider [dedyn.io](https://www.desec.io/).

-It can be used for [Let's Encrypt](https://letsencrypt.org/) DNS01 a challenge automation for records hosted in Domain Master's nameservers.
+It can be used for [Let's Encrypt](https://letsencrypt.org/) DNS01 challenge automation for domains from desec.io .
 This provider is suitable for running under dockerized Traefic (e.g. [traefik:latest](https://hub.docker.com/_/traefik/) based on scratch) that does not contains shell or other unnecessary utilities.